tanimislam/howdy/docs/_sources/howdy-config/howdy_services_config.rst.txt

 .. figure:: howdy-config-services-figures/imgur_step02_getclientsecret.png
    :width: 100%
-   :align: center
+   :align: left

+   Generate the secret on the Imgur_\ 's application web page.

 3. Then record the client ID and client secret, which will be used in ``howdy_config_gui``.
 Here is a screen shot.

 .. _imgur_step03_clientsecret:
 .. figure:: howdy-config-services-figures/imgur_step03_clientsecret.png
    :width: 100%
-   :align: center
+   :align: left

+   The Imgur_ client secret widget.

 4. Launch ``howdy_config_gui``, which starts with a three row table: *LOGIN*, *CREDENTIALS*, and *MUSIC*.
 Right click on the *CREDENTIALS* row to launch a context menu with a single item, *Plex config credentials*.
 Click on *Plex config credentials*.
 Here is a screen shot.

 .. _imgur_step04_credentials:

 .. figure:: howdy-config-services-figures/imgur_step04_credentials.png
    :width: 100%
-  :align: center
+   :align: left

+   Click on *Plex config credentials*.

 5. Fill in the Imgur client ID and Imgur client secret as shown in :numref:`imgur_step03_clientsecret` and then press the *REFRESH CLIENT* button.
 Here is a screen shot.

 .. _imgur_step05_authorizeaccount: